Kaltsoon/data-management-and-databases/exercises/learning-diary.md

 1. How do you confirm your participation in the Data Management and Databases course?
 2. What are the minimum requirements for passing the course?
-3. Explain in your own words what do the "Study Instructions" section on the Moodle's "General" page say about using AI in this course?
+3. Explain in your own words what the "Study Instructions" section on Moodle's "General" page says about using AI in this course?

 ## Part 2